Sheshet Benveniste

-Sheshet ben Isaac ben Joseph Benveniste (lived in the latter half of the twelfth century) was a French Jewish physician and writer.
+Sheshet ben Isaac ben Joseph Benveniste (lived in the latter half of the 12th century) was a Provençal Jewish physician and writer.
 Like Isaac Benveniste, who is supposed to have been his father, he was styled "Nasi" (prince).
 According to one source Al-Harizi called him the "pillar of the world and the foundation-stone of all pietists".

 Biography

 He received his education at Narbonne, his probable birthplace; afterward he lived at Barcelona, and later at Zaragoza, in which city he died about 1209.
 It is said that he owed his high position to his knowledge of Arabic.
 He practised medicine, and was the author of a medical work, manuscript copies of which are still extant at Oxford and Munich.

 Such was his reputation as a physician that patients came long distances to consult him, and some are said to have journeyed even from Mainz (e.g., Solomon ben Hananel).
 Benveniste, whose generosity is praised by Al-Ḥarizi, was poetically gifted and composed several liturgical songs.
 Even in his old age he remained a friend of free investigation, as the following epigram on Meïr Abulafia shows: